MiRw3b/MiRw3b/README.md

 - I like hardware-related stuffs and gaming ok 🎮
 - Overclocking go brrrrrrrrrrrrrrrrrrrrrrrrrrrrr 🔥🔥
 - DnB & breakcore and basically EDM is good ok (speedcore 600+bpm is very cool too 😳) ((average sewerslvt & acidgvrl fan)) 🎵
-- NORWEGIAN BLACK METAL IS GOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOD IT'S MAYHEEEEEEEEEEEEEEM BURZUUUUUUUUUUM and DARKTHROOOOOOOONE
+- NORWEGIAN BLACK METAL IS GOOOOOOOOOOOOOOOOOOOOOD IT'S MAYHEEEEEEEEEEEEEEM BURZUUUUUUUUUUM and DARKTHROOOOOOOONE
 - and kellersynth & tanzelcore are cool tooooo ^
 - Listens to OG / Rare Phonk (Purple Posse, DJ Smokey, Holymob...)
 - Anonymity is one of the best rights in life 🕵